sushi-ae/imwithstupid/README.md

 > **Warning**
-my configs may not function correctly on your device
-I recommend you don't use them
+my configs may not function correctly on your device and I recommend you don't use them
 <br>

 #### todo